 Marion Kennedy - Plumtree Ceramics

-I prefer not to use glazes which hide the clay.
-I like to keep the natural clay surface so the pots are warmer to the touch.
-I normally burnish them to give a slight shine rather than encase the pots in a hard, glassy, glazed shell.
+The overall effect I'm trying to create with the stoneware is natural and simple.
+I like to make surfaces smooth like beach pebbles or rougher like artefacts uncovered at an archaeological dig.
+I prefer not to use glazes which hide the clay but keep the natural clay surface so the pots are warmer to the touch.
+Rather than encase the pots in a hard, glassy, glazed shell the burnished surface gives the pots a slight sheen.
 The final sawdust firing gives the surface a finish which I have little control over and is left to the fire and smoke to create.